 Many residents of San Diego’s sister city, Tijuana, live in poverty, without access to adequate food, shelter, medical care or educational opportunities.
-IRT is committed to helping our neighbors across the border.
-Since June 2015, IRT has partnered with Corazon and Project Mercy, local nonprofit organizations dedicated to building strong communities and promoting self-sufficiency in marginalized areas of Mexico.
-IRT volunteers are helping to change the lives of families by building homes and bringing stability and safety.
+We are committed to helping our neighbors across the border.
+Since April 2016, we have partnered with Project Mercy, by sending volunteer teams to change the lives of poor families by building homes and bringing stability and safety.

 IRT sends teams of 25 volunteers to the community to build a 16 x 20 single-story home in just one day.
 IRT deployed 83 volunteers to build five houses in 2016.
 We plan to send six teams throughout 2017.

 WATCH: One family's life change in one day.

 WATCH: a time lapse video of how we build a house in just one day: